Team Manager Guide

 The following is information and useful tips to help team managers administer team business throughout the course of the season.
 If a topic or question is not addressed on this page, managers should contact the administrator for their age group, the vice-president, or the club president for guidance.

 The primary function of the team manager is to serve as the administrative arm of the team and to be the team's representative with the club.
-The manager will serve as the team contact with the Sporting SI Board of Directors, attend club meetings, oversee the team financials (although these duties must be shared with another team parent), facilitate communication with the player families regarding all team business, register the team with Indiana Youth Soccer, enter the team in, and help coordinate, competitions for the team, secure lodging when the team travels, coordinate the team's duties and responsibilities for the Sporting SI Classic tournament, and coordinate other team functions as needed.
+The manager will serve as the team contact with the Sporting SI Board of Directors, attend club meetings, oversee the team financials (these duties could be shared with another team parent), facilitate communication with the players’ families regarding all team business, work with the club registrar to register the team with Indiana Youth Soccer, enter the team in, and help coordinate, competitions for the team, secure lodging when the team travels, coordinate the team's duties and responsibilities for the Sporting SI Classic tournament, and coordinate other team functions as needed.
 A manager's duties run from the point they are selected by their team to be manager through the tryout sessions at the end of the season.

 Registering Your Team With Indiana Youth Soccer

 All Sporting SI teams are sanctioned by Indiana Youth Soccer.
-One of the first steps managers need to take each season is registering their team with Indiana Youth Soccer.
-Once a team is set after tryouts (or the majority of the roster is set) managers will need to register their team to obtain player cards and sanctioning from the state for play in the coming season.
-Rosters are submitted to the state through our club registrar, who is the conduit between the club and the state.
+One of the first steps managers need to take each season is working with the club registrar to register their team with Indiana Youth Soccer to obtain player cards and sanctioning form the state for play in the upcoming season.
+Once a team is set after tryouts (or the majority of the roster is set) submit player information to the club registrar, who is the conduit between the club and the state.
 The registrar will provide managers with the necessary tools to submit their roster.

 Rosters and Player Cards

-Team rosters and player cards are documents issued by Indiana Youth Soccer that provide proof that a team and its player are properly registered with the state for that season.
+Team rosters and player cards are documents issued by Indiana Youth Soccer that provide proof that a team and its players are properly registered with the state for that season.

-Once a team submits their roster to the state through the club registrar the state will process the roster and produce the team's official roster and a player card for each player.
-They will send the roster and cards back to the club for use throughout the season.
-Once the manager receives these items back from the state they will need to do a couple of things to finish preparing them.
+Once a team submits their roster to the state through the club registrar, the state will process the roster and produce the team's official roster and a player card for each player.
+They will send the roster and cards back to the club registrar electronically.
+The club registrar will provide these documents for the manager to use throughout the season.
+Before use of the player cards and roster there are a couple of tasks that need to be completed.

 First, managers should make 15 - 20 copies of the roster, then store the original in a safe place.
 The copies will be used at tournaments and other competitions that require a copy.
 Some require multiple copies.
 Never give out the original roster, just a copy.